cert-manager/website/content/en/docs/tutorials/backup.md

 - Velero does not restore owner references, so it may be necessary to exclude `Certificate`s created for `Ingress`es from the backup even when not re-creating the `Ingress` itself.
-See the section on restoring `ingress-shim` `Certificate`s.
+See [Restoring Ingress Certificates](#restoring-ingress-certificates).

-## Backing up and Restoring CertificateRequests
+## Backing up CertificateRequests

  We no longer recommend including `CertificateRequest` resources in a backup for most scenarios.
- `CertificateRequest`s are designed to represent a one-time request for an X.509 certificate- once the request has been fulfilled, `CertificateRequest` can usually be safely deleted as in most cases (such as when a `CertificateRequest` has been created for a `Certificate`) a new `CertificateRequest` will be created when needed (i.e at a time of a renewal of a `Certificate`).
+ `CertificateRequest`s are designed to represent a one-time request for an X.509 certificate- once the request has been fulfilled, `CertificateRequest` can usually be safely deleted.
+In most cases (such as when a `CertificateRequest` has been created for a `Certificate`) a new `CertificateRequest` will be created when needed (i.e at a time of a renewal of a `Certificate`).